rhertzog/distro-tracker/docs/about.rst

 Each package email is first tagged with one of the existing keywords and then forwarded only to the subscribers interested in that keyword.
-Users sending package messages to PTS can tag their own messages with a keyword by using a local part of the address in the form of ``<package-name>_<keyword>``.
+Users sending package messages to the PTS can tag their own messages with a keyword by using a local part of the address in the form of ``<package-name>_<keyword>``.

 A user can choose which mails they are interested in, by selecting to either